Bhargavipunnam/ITMO-556-Tooling-Assignment/README.md

 ## Conclusion
+In this assignment, I successfully installed and configured several essential tools for cloud-native development and automation using the Chocolatey package manager on a Windows system.
+The tools installed include Chocolatey itself, Git, Vagrant, Packer, and PowerShell Core.

+Each installation step was carefully documented with screenshots to verify the successful installation and versioning of each tool.
+These tools are now ready to be used in subsequent coursework, particularly in tasks that involve version control, virtual machine management, and infrastructure automation.

+The installation process went smoothly, and any potential issues, such as the availability of newer versions, were noted for future updates.
+This setup provides a solid foundation for the development environments required in the ITMO-556 course.

 The screenshots provided above demonstrate the successful installation of the required tools using Chocolatey.
 These tools are now ready for use in further coursework related to cloud-native application development and automation.